aduu-dev/tools-gogit/README.md

 replace aduu.dev/utils => ../go/aduu-dev-utils
 ```

-But tests fail when they are encountered on different build machines like Github Actions.
-To Avoid this I wrote this small script which can temporarily remove the local replacements, especially during git commits.

-This avoids having to think about one last step before a push: removing local replace directives.
+When remote machines (think Github Actions or build machines) encounter local replace directives then tests fail.
+This can be avoided by removing the replace directives temporarily, by hand or with git commit hooks.

+gogit allows installing pre-commit and post-commit hooks and also offers manual commands
+which can temporarily back up go.mod, remove the replace directives and then later restore the go.mod from the backup.

 # Install

 ```
-go get aduu.dev/tools/gogit
+go get -u aduu.dev/tools/gogit
 ```

 # Examples